 If you want to erase all user data of your Google Chrome browser, simply delete the “User Data” folder.
 The next time you launch the Chrome browser, this folder will be automatically generated with a fresh default profile.

 We hope you can find the location of your Google Chrome profile folder and backup your user data to keep it safe.
-If you have any question about this guide, just leave your comment below.

 If you are using Mozilla Firefox and want to find the location of its profile folder, we also have published a guide to show you how to find it here.